FIDOS Facility Dogs

 -

-What is a Facility Dog?A Facility Dog is type of therapy dog trained to provide services in a corporate, healthcare, judicial, or educational facility.
-These dogs are trained to work in a facility with a full-time handler.
+What is a Facility Dog?A Facility Dog is type of working dog trained to provide animal assisted intervention in an education, healthcare, non-profit, judicial/governmental, or corporate facility.
+These dogs are trained to work in a facility with a full-time handler who is employed by the facility.
 Facility Dogs serve multiple people in the facility, for example, a facility dog might work in specific clinics providing support for children who are getting their labs drawn for diagnosis.
-Facility dogs are like “employees” at the facility in which they work.
-They come to work with their handler and work with the adults and children they serve.
+Facility dogs are “employees” at the facility in which they work.
+They come to work with their handler and partner with that employee to serve the adults and children at the facility.
 Facility dogs are expertly trained to do many tasks that support the people they serve.
 Their handlers are trained to work with the Facility Dogs on a daily basis, making sure that the dogs are well cared for, get breaks, and stay committed to continual training.
 The Facility Dog lives with its handler.
+FIDOS requires that facilities designate co-handlers that also train to also work with the Facility Dog as part of the overall support team.

 -

 What does a Facility Dog do?A Facility Dog can be trained to do many things and its skills may vary based on the eventual placement.
 At minimum, these dogs exhibit high level obedience skills and provide unconditional love; they may also be trained to pick up items, perform deep pressure therapy, and jump up on an exam table.
-Their skills vary depending on the final placement in a healthcare, education, or corporate setting.
+Their skills vary depending on the final placement in a healthcare, education, non-profit, or corporate setting and the types of interventions in which they will participate.
 Some dogs may be trained to put their head in the laps of children while they read.
-Other dogs will be trained to provide love and stay calm with patients during exams or treatment.
-While there are no formal requirements of a Facility Dog, we partner with local dog trainers that use force-free, positive reinforcement training philosophies and who are certified by the Certification Council for Professional Dog Trainers® (CCPDT), the leading independent certifying organization for the dog training profession.
-All our dogs go through therapy dog training and must successfully pass the Canine Good Citizen exam.
+Other dogs will be trained to provide love and ease anxiety for students during testing and/or counseling.
+While there are no formal requirements of a Facility Dog, we have a rigorous training program and also partner with local dog trainers that use force-free, positive reinforcement training philosophies and who are certified by the Certification Council for Professional Dog Trainers® (CCPDT), the leading independent certifying organization for the dog training profession.

 -